Padel stance for tennis players: open, closed, and why it's different

 How is padel footwork different from tennis footwork?

-Most of the fundamentals transfer: lateral movement, split-step, light feet.
-The new piece is wall footwork.
-When the ball is coming off the back glass, you need to turn toward the wall, step around it, and come back into the shot — a pattern that doesn't exist in tennis.
-Padel also demands a lower knee bend and more frequent splits because the court is smaller and rallies move faster.
+The fundamentals transfer: lateral split-step, light feet, quick first step.
+The new skill is wall footwork.
+When the ball comes off the back glass, you need to turn toward the wall, let the ball pass your body, position sideways to the glass, and strike it as it travels forward.
+This pattern does not exist in tennis.
+Padel also requires a lower knee bend and more frequent splits because the court is smaller and wall rebounds arrive faster than baseline groundstrokes in tennis.

 Can I keep my tennis stance habits when starting padel?

 Some of them.
-The athletic ready position, the split-step, lateral movement — these transfer.
-The closed-stance default and the wide, heavy split-step do not.
-The single most useful change is consciously opening your hip and chest after each contact instead of holding a closed position.
-It feels unnatural for the first few weeks; after that it's automatic.
+The split-step, athletic ready position, and lateral movement all transfer.
+The fully closed default stance, the wide heavy split-step, and standing tall between shots do not.
+The single most useful conscious change: open your hip and chest after every contact instead of holding the closed position.
+Uncomfortable for the first few weeks — automatic after a month.

 See your stance and footwork scored frame by frame